cibernox/cibernox.github.io/source/_posts/2014-09-28-why-i-believe-that-ember-cli-is-a-game-changer.markdown

 ### A few words about Ember CLI

-I can't avoid think about Ember CLI as *"the missing parts"* I mentioned earlier.
+I can't avoid thinking about Ember CLI as *"the missing parts"* I mentioned earlier.

 To the strong opinions that ember has about how you should organize your code logically, ember-cli adds the rules of how you must organize your code physically, including the